 You can easily to check your site speed in Google Analytics, the tool from Google allows you to see how your site performing in different browsers, what is better or worse than others.
-So, based on the results, you can find the design issues that’s not being picked up and fix them, which will be ensure your site can work well on cross-browser.
+So, based on the results, you can find the design issues that are not being picked up and fix them, which will ensure your site can work well on cross-browser.

 2) Check Country-Specific Performance

-If the results show that your site is slower to load in a particular country, and if that’s a specific country which important to your sale strategy, consider using a server based in that location.
-Otherways, you can use a content delivery network (See the point number six).
+If the results show that your site is slow to load in a particular country, and if that’s a specific country which important to your sale strategy, consider using a server-based in that location.
+Otherways, you can use a content delivery network (See point number six).